 Sage CRM has customers with several thousand users and is generally a product for small to mid-sized business, or departments within enterprises.

-Sage has pre-developed integrations between Sage CRM and accounting systems such as Sage ACCPAC and Sage MAS.
+Sage has pre-developed integrations between Sage CRM and accounting systems such as Sage 100 and Sage 300 ERP.
 These are local integrations, with data and/or views being shared on the same local network.
+A third party integration for Sage 100 is offered through Greytix.

 Integrating an accounting system with Salesforce often requires movement of data between an in-house accounting system and Salesforce’s cloud platform.
 This involves some level of integration software that’s responsible for this traffic.